Jim Walton (actor): Career

 He starred in the 1998 American premiere of The Fix at the Signature Theatre as Reed Chandler.
 He was also in the 2000 revival of The Music Man.

 In 2003, he starred as Eliot Rosewater in a concert production of Howard Ashman's and Alan Menken's musical Kurt Vonnegut's God Bless You, Mr. Rosewater alongside Carolee Carmello and David Pittu.

 He was in the 2004 Off-Broadway musical Chef's Theater: A Musical Feast.
 At North Shore Music Theatre in 2008, he played Frank in Show Boat.

-He returned to Broadway in 2009 as Harry the Horse in Guys and Dolls and as Charles F. Maude in Bye Bye Birdie, as well as the 2011 production of Company.
+He returned to Broadway in 2009 as Harry the Horse and an understudy for Nicely-Nicely Johnson in Guys and Dolls and as Charles F. Maude in Bye Bye Birdie, as well as the 2011 production of Company.

 He was also in the 2011 limited engagement of the new musical by Maury Yeston, Death Takes a Holiday.

 He has been in three PBS performances.
 He performed in the 1985 Philharmonic concert of Sondheim's Follies as Young Buddy, with Mandy Patinkin portraying the older Buddy.
 The two-day concert was recorded and released on CD.
 He was also in Crazy for You and The All Night Strut.

-He played the role of Hog-eye in the 2017 Broadway revival of Sunset Boulevard, with Glenn Close starring as Norma Desmond.
+He played the role of Manfred in the 2017 Broadway revival of Sunset Boulevard, with Glenn Close starring as Norma Desmond.

-He joined the Broadway company of Come from Away on November 13, 2018, and is currently playing the role of Nick/Doug and others.
+He joined the Broadway company of Come from Away on November 13, 2018, in the role of Nick/Doug and others, and stayed with the production until it closed in 2022, including performing in the 2021 film alongside his niece, Emily Walton.